richnologies/foscam/README.md

 ### setPTZSpeed ( speed )

-This method allow you to set the speed of the camera.
-Valid values comes from 0 to 4, being 0 the slowest and 4 the fastest speed.
+Update the speed of the camera.
+Valid values comes from 0 to 4, being 0 the slowest and 4 the fastest.

 name  | type   | default       | description
 ------|--------|---------------|----------------------